Equivalence of QTLS and QTS

 IfL responded to the consultation (PDF, 333KB), which closed in December 2011, in strong support of the proposals, based on feedback from IfL members.

 The government subsequently confirmed that they would proceed with the proposals to recognise as qualified to teach in schools:

-The Regulations laid also amend the Education (School Teachers' Appraisal) (England) Regulations 2012 which are due to come into force in September 2012.
-The amendment will give schools greater flexibility to choose the standards against which they wish to assess the performance of QTLS holders.
-QTLS teachers, unlike other teachers, will not have to be assessed against the new Teachers' Standards.
+The regulations laid also amend the Education (School Teachers' Appraisal) (England) Regulations 2012, and came into force in September 2012.
+The amendment gives schools greater flexibility to choose the standards against which they wish to assess the performance of QTLS holders.
+QTLS teachers, unlike other teachers, don't have to be assessed against the new Teachers' Standards.

-IfL has been worked closely with the Department for Education (DfE) on recognition of QTLS for teaching in schools across subject areas, age groups and recognising the same pay and conditions as school teachers with QTS.
-IfL also worked in partnership with Association of School and College Leaders (ASCL) on advising head teachers on recruiting teachers with QTLS and ASCL issued guidance to head teachers in August 2011.
+IfL has worked closely with the Department for Education (DfE) on recognition of QTLS for teaching in schools across subject areas and age groups, and recognising the same pay and conditions as school teachers with QTS.
+IfL also worked in partnership with Association of School and College Leaders (ASCL) on advising head teachers on recruiting teachers with QTLS, and ASCL issued guidance to head teachers in August 2011.

 The Wolf Review of Vocational Education